 Custody Risks.
-In accordance with Chinese regulations and the terms of a QFII or RQFII license, as applicable, and insofar as Krane may choose to use a QFII or RQFII license in the future, RMB Bonds will be held in the joint names of the Fund and Krane.
-While Krane may not use such an account for any purpose other than for maintaining the Fund's assets, the Fund's assets may not be as well protected as they would be if it were possible for them to be registered and held solely in the name of the Fund.
+In accordance with Chinese regulations and the terms of a QFI license and insofar as Krane acquires a QFI, RMB Bonds will be held in the joint names of the Fund and Krane.
+Thus, the Fund's assets may not be as well protected as they would be if it were possible for them to be registered and held solely in the name of the Fund.
 There is a risk that creditors of Krane may assert that the securities are owned by Krane and that regulatory actions taken against Krane may affect the Fund.
-The risk is particularly acute in the case of cash deposited with a PRC sub-custodian ("PRC Custodian") because it may not be segregated, and it may be treated as a debt owing from the PRC Custodian to the Fund as a depositor.
-Thus, in the event of a PRC Custodian bankruptcy, liquidation, or similar event, the Fund may face difficulties and/or encounter delays in recovering its cash.